ente-io/ente/docs/docs/photos/faq/subscription.md

 The same applies to monthly plans.

+## What happens when I downgrade my plan?

+Your new plan will go into effect immediately.
+Any extra amount you have paid will be credited to your account.
+This credit will be discounted from your future invoices.

+For example, if you are half way through the year on the 200 GB yearly plan, and downgrade to the 50 GB yearly plan, then

+-   The new 50 GB yearly plan will go into effect immediately.

+-   We will calculate a credit by subtracting half the price of the 50 GB plan from half the price of the 200 GB plan.
+This will be credited to your account.

+-   This credited amount will be discounted from your next invoice, which will be due in half a year.

+The same applies to monthly plans.

+If you prefer to have this credit refunded to your original payment method, please contact support@ente.io, and we'll assist you.

 ## Is there an x GB plan?

 We have experimented quite a bit and have found it hard to design a single